phatak-dev/blog/_posts/2014-12-22-running-scala-programs-on-yarn.md

 {% endhighlight %}

-We fill up our env map using the jar name from *YARN classpath*
+We fill up our env map using the jar name from *yarn classpath*

 {% highlight scala %}
   amContainer.setEnvironment(env.asJava)